harihaysrun/sisc-vue/README.md

 ## UI/UX
 ![Flow](/src/assets/images/flow.jpg)

 **Inspiration:** I find myself going back to look at [Glossier](https://www.glossier.com/) and [Good Molecules](https://www.goodmolecules.com/)’ websites quite frequently.
 More often than not, I do so just out of pure liking for the UI and not to actually browse the actual catalogs.
-The harmony of the colours, and layouts and modern UI are pleasing to look at.
+The harmony of the colours, layouts and modern UI are pleasing to look at.

 ### Wireframes
 [Here](https://www.figma.com/file/th9IcPkY20TucZrka24hoT/Skincare-UI?node-id=0%3A1) are the wireframes for the website.
 Colours used here are not finalised.

 ### Colours
-The colours used in the wireframes are mainly shades of grey and pink, but I decided to change it up a bit because pink adds a touch of femininity to the branding, which is not what I'm going for.
+The colours used in the wireframes are mainly shades of grey and pink, but I decided to change it up because pink adds a touch of femininity to the branding, which is not what I'm going for.

 **SI(S)C uses:**
 - Gender-neutral colours (black, white, and mediumslateblue as the accent colour) because skincare is for everyone, regardless of genders!